On conditions determining formal automorphisms of integro-differential operators: Introduction

-Here, $G_s$ stands for the Banach space of formal power series such that its Borel transform of order $s$ defines a series with positive radius of convergence (see Definition~\ref{defi1}), and $G_s[[t]]$ denotes the space of formal power series in $t$ with coefficients in the Banach space $G_s$.
-The previous Banach space is known as the space of Gevrey series, which has proved to have an essential importance in the development of the classical theory of summability of formal solutions to functional equations.
-We refer to~\cite{ba2,LodayRichaud} for a further and broad reading on the topic.
+Here, $\C[[z]]_s$ stands for the space of Gevrey formal power series in $z$ of order $s$, and $\C[[z]]_s[[t]]$ denotes the space of formal power series in $t$ with coefficients in the space of Gevrey formal power series $\C[[z]]_s$.
+The space of Gevrey series has an essential importance in the development of the classical theory of summability of formal solutions to functional equations.
+We refer to~\cite{ba2,LodayRichaud} for further, more in-depth reading on the topic.